 Australian High Commission, Nairobi

-Telephone: +254 20 427 7100
+Telephone: +254 20 4277 100

-Australia in east Africa
+Australia in East Africa Twitter: @AusHCKenya

 High Commission website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the High Commission you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you're unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305, or 1300 555 135 within Australia.